 One tip: don’t clap along to the music, even if you think you are keeping up – the accompanists on stage know what they are doing and they won’t take kindly if you put the dancer off!

 Tapas is an amazing thing in Granada.
 You order a round of drinks and ‘poof!’ there it is – a selection of yummy foods that you didn’t order, but definitely want… This is one of the best things about Spanish culture in Granada – you can actually eat for free in certain places because the more rounds of drinks you order, the more tapas you get!
 Avoid the touristy bits of the city when searching for a place to have a pinta because they usually won’t give you tapas.
 Some places you can pick from a list, but most of the time it’s a bit of a lucky dip – it could be olives, melon, ham, bruschetta, goat curry (it was delicious) or salmon ceviche.
-It’s a good gamble.
+It’s a good gamble, and if you’re a penniless student you could find yourself eating for free – breakfast, lunch and dinner!

 The tapas below is at a fish restaurant I really recommend – Noray Pulpería.
 There’s a guy known in the area who will let you hold his pet parrot whilst you’re having your meal… If you’re into that kind of thing.